TheHonestHare/zkinder/README.md

   - the impl will take in this type, pass in the type it needs to bind to and collect all the needed captures
   - TODO: make like 10x more ergonomic
 ## Planned features:
-- matching on slices, vectors, others maybe?
+- matching on vectors, others maybe?
 - optimize this so its not just willy nilly checking basically
 - exhaustive patterns (hardmode)
 - unreachable pattern errors (if I feel like it)